-12. A Problem Has developed - The yellow cell reading is disagreeing with the other two.
-A flush with diluent has shown that the lone low cell is actually correct.
-It is decided to bailout to open circuit.
+12. A Problem Has developed - There is a problem with the O2 readings on the rebreather controller and the decision has been made to bail out.
 After physically switching the BOV or mouthpiece, the computer needs to be set to BO mode for proper deco calculations.

-Two presses on MENU brings up the "SWITCH CC -> BO" menu.
-Pressing SELECT makes the change.
+13. Bailout - Press the left (MENU) button until it brings up "SWITCH CC -> BO".
+Pressing the right (SELECT) button makes the change.